PDOK/data.labs.pdok.nl/publications/SDWBP-Kadaster.md

 Check if [geometry](https://www.w3.org/TR/sdw-bp/#dfn-geometry) data are available at different scales / spatial resolutions | :black_square_button:

 #### Comments
+The Cadastre always provides the most detailed version of the geometries, even if that means that the CRS84 representations provide a higher level of significant digits than the versions in the Dutch national CRS.
 The interfaces provided by the platform do not offer these fine-grained access methods, but rather more straightforward geometry requests through WFS, SPARQL and API calls.

 ### [Best Practice 7: Choose coordinate reference systems to suit your user's applications](https://www.w3.org/TR/sdw-bp/#bp-crs-choice)